 Portable toilet kit

-Flash light ( placed on the backpack or head to be seen from behind)
+Flash light or reflective marker ( placed on the backpack or head to be seen from behind)

 5. Recommended Equipment